 Importance And Mission

-PTTEP attaches great importance to Risk Management which is part of the Company’s main components of Governance, Risk Management, and Compliance (GRC) under the Sustainability Framework to ensure the achievement of our vision, mission, strategy, and business objectives as well as to respond appropriately to stakeholders’ expectations.
-The main aim is to promote sustainable growth and create short-term and long-term value for stakeholders.
-Therefore, risk management framework and policy have been established to ensure that the Company adopts good risk governance and risk management policy that all members of the management and employees must adhere to.
+PTTEP attaches great importance to Risk Management which is part of the Company’s main components of Governance, Risk Management, and Compliance (GRC) under the Sustainability Framework to ensure the achievement of our vision, mission, strategy, and business objectives as well as appropriate responses to stakeholders’ expectations.
+This approach contributes to sustainable growth and value creation for stakeholders in both the short and long term.
+Therefore, to ensure robust risk governance, PTTEP has established a risk management framework and policy which all management members and employees to are required to comply with.

 GOALS